 The weather forecast for the day was not ideal – that’s a charitable assessment – and it was supposed to start raining by lunchtime.
 One of the best ways to explore Mackinac Island is to ride bikes around Lake Shore Road, which goes around the circumference of the island.
 It’s about an 8-mile loop and can be completed in a couple of hours or stretched out to last most of the day.
 We decided to hit Lake Shore Road first in the hopes that we could make it back to town before the rain started.
 We hit some light drizzles for a few minutes at the beginning, but otherwise lucked into perfect weather.
-Weekends in August are normally packed on Mackinac Island, but I think the weather forecast kept a lot of people who had flexible plans away and we hardly crossed paths with anyone.
+Summer weekends on Mackinac Island are normally packed, but I think the weather forecast kept a lot of people who had flexible plans away and we hardly crossed paths with anyone.
 In some areas, it felt like we had the island to ourselves.
 It was one of my favorite Mackinac Island experiences ever.
+If biking isn’t your thing, try exploring the island on this carriage tour.

-We took the loop counter-clockwise so we could make sure we got to visit Arch Rock, one of the Mackinac Island’s most famous features, before it rains.
+We rode the Lake Shore Road loop counter-clockwise from downtown so we could make sure we got to visit Arch Rock, one of the top sights on Mackinac Island, before it rained.
 We parked our bikes at the bottom of the cliff and started the long climb up the wooden stairs to the top.
-If you’re not up to the climb, you can bike tthrough the interior of the island or take a horse-drawn carriage to the overlook at the top.
-Pro tip: stopping to “take pictures” on some of the scenic landings is a great way to catch your breath.
+If you’re not up to the climb, you can bike through the interior of the island or take a horse-drawn carriage to the overlook at the top.
+Pro tip: stopping to “take pictures” on some of the scenic landings is a great way to catch your breath on the stairs to Arch Rock.

 After taking our share of pictures, we climbed back down the stairs and continued our bike journey.
 We soon came across tons of little rock piles that people had built along the rocky shores – the only thing that could make the island better would be sandy beaches instead of the rocks.
 I don’t know when making these towers became a thing, but they were everywhere and I hadn’t seen anything like that on my last visit eight years earlier.
 After about a mile of passing tower after tower, we decided to try building one ourselves to see what the big deal was.